antoniofull/thexpatmagazine.com/src/pages/blog/2018-07-29-patrick-burns-his-book-and-his-whole-life-as-an-expatriate.md

   - destinations
 ---

-Today&#8217;s amazing story is shared by Patrick Burns, the author of _Far Away and Further Back_, who has lived his entire life as an expatriate and decided to write a book which includes chapters of expat&#8217;s stories.
+Today's amazing story is shared by Patrick Burns, the author of _Far Away and Further Back_, who has lived his entire life as an expatriate and decided to write a book which includes chapters of expat's stories.

 ### Hi Patrick, could you please tell us a bit more about yourself?